$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 where $\Gamma$ is the Dirac-structure and $J_B \equiv m_b \bar b i \ga_5 q$ an interpolating field for the $B$-meson.
-In fact the projection on the $B$-meson through a dispersion relation and the Borel transformation can be seen as the substitute of the LSZ-formalism for the $B$-meson.
-The \eom \eqref{eq:eom_op} inserted into such correlation functions hold up to contact terms, denoted by $\Delta^{(5)}_\mu $,
+In fact, the projection on the $B$-meson through a dispersion relation and the Borel transformation can be seen as the substitute of the LSZ-formalism for the $B$-meson.
+It is well-known that at the level of correlation functions \eom \eqref{eq:eom_op} are corrected by contact terms.
+This results in